-5.4.3 The ERA may also:
+- 5.4.3 The ERA may also:41 - (a) Suspend an investigation if:

-- (a) Suspend an investigation if: - During investigation, the risk rating of the suspected breach falls below the investigation threshold.
+During investigation, the breach risk rating of the suspected breach falls below the investigation threshold.

-- The Rule Participant agrees to undertake actions to mitigate or prevent recurrence but has not yet completed those actions. - (b) Close an investigation if: - The Rule Participant alleged to have breached the WEM Rules is no longer a legal entity.
+The Rule Participant agrees to undertake actions to mitigate or prevent recurrence but has not yet completed those actions.